WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 * Don't worry if you don't get answers or people don't respond -- we'll have lots of opportunity to expand on the data you get later today

 * Think of it as a totally low-stakes opportunity to practice talking to new people!
-You are user researchers, data gatherers, today.
+You are user researchers, data gatherers, today

 * We'll have helpers from the instructional staff stationed at